-Recent work has confirmed that patients with fibromyalgia and other forms of chronic pain are more likely to be neurodivergent [37][38] and that autistic people are more likely to have chronic musculoskeletal pain [39][40].
-To our knowledge, only one previous study exploring this relationship in a community setting has been published and this reported negative results [50].
-The presence of hypermobility has been previously proposed to mediate the relationship between pain and neurodivergence among symptomatic individuals [36][40].
+Recent work has confirmed that patients with fibromyalgia and other forms of chronic pain are more likely to be neurodivergent ^{[37][38]} and that autistic people are more likely to have chronic musculoskeletal pain ^{[39][40]}.
+To our knowledge, only one previous study exploring this relationship in a community setting has been published and this reported negative results ^[50].
+The presence of hypermobility has been previously proposed to mediate the relationship between pain and neurodivergence among symptomatic individuals ^{[36][40]}.
 The aims of our study were to explore the relationships between fibromyalgia, autistic traits and hypermobility in a large, self-selected community-based population.
 We calculated the prevalence of these conditions in our study population to establish how representative our sample was of the general population.
-We examined the effects of age and gender on the relationships between each disorder, in addition to assessing the mediation effect of hypermobility on the association of fibromyalgia with autistic traits.
+We examined the effects of age and gender on the relationships between each of the three conditions.
+In addition, we calculated the correlations and linear regressions between each disorder, in addition to assessing the mediation effect of hypermobility on the association of fibromyalgia with autistic traits.